httruongumass/httruongumass/README.md

-Currently a fourth-year student at UMass Amherst studying computer science.
+Recent graduate from UMass Amherst with a B.S in Computer Science

 My intentions are to upload interesting projects throughout my time at UMass, as well as many personal projects.